What's On in Amsterdam December 2018

 Bimhuis – Jazz venue has free Workshop & Session every Tuesday at 2000.

 Concertgebouw – Free lunchtime concerts held on occasional Wednesdays at 1230 in either the small hall (kleine zaal) or large hall (grote zaal).
-2018-2019 season dates to be announced.
+5/12/19 Dec 2018 in the small hall.
 For concerts in the small hall, free tickets must be collected from the ticket desk.

 Dutch Opera & Ballet – These lunchtime concerts in the Opera & Ballet foyer present music by small groups of musicians, including members of the Chorus of Dutch National Opera, the Netherlands Philharmonic Orchestra and Netherlands Chamber Orchestra.
 Almost every Tuesday 1230-1300, doors open 1215.